 Not too spicy, and with that addicting smoky-sweet flavor, this is the perfect dish for any occasion!
 And there's no denying the delicious ease and savory goodness that you can enjoy with each bowl of this Jamaican rasta pasta recipe.

-I personally love enjoying it as is with the jerk seasoning - the dish is a delicious fusion with such fresh flavors.
+I personally love enjoying it as is with the jerk seasoning.
+The dish is a delicious fusion with such fresh flavors.
 Plus, the spicy and unique textures bring an entirely new taste experience you can't get in any other pasta dish.

-By the way, to bring the experience to another level, make these Jamaican Fried Dumplings, and you'll have a meal to remember.
+To bring the experience to another level, make these Jamaican Fried Dumplings, and you'll have a meal to remember.

 With that said, here's everything you'll need: